Frequently Asked Questions

 I am a minister wrestling with situations I might not want my denominational or church leadership to know about.
 What are the limits of your confidentiality?

-Ministers can have so many challenges—especially if we have made some choices that go against our faith community’s standards and what we aspire to.
+Ministers can face many challenges—especially if we have made choices that go against our faith community’s standards and aspirations.
 Though this is not the situation of every pastor we support, we know pastors are people, and people make mistakes and fail to live up to expectations.
 That’s part of our need for forgiveness, grace, and restoration.
 If you have messed up, we will journey alongside you as we look at what led to that and how God wishes to work in your life.
 We do not run to your denominational or church leadership, or family members, or other parties to divulge what you have shared.
 We will only share what you explicitly wish us to do so if a situation arises where you wish for us share information divulged in private.
-If you do request that, we will do a written agreement detailing what that information will be so that we are all on the same sheet before any action is taken.
+If you do request that, we will do a written agreement detailing what that information will be so to ensure we are all on the same page before any action is taken.
 We have great respect for the sacred space of clergy confidentiality, confession, and the pastoral counseling relationship.
-The only limitations to this are per Texas law discussing clergy privileged communication.
+The only limitations to this are per Texas law discussing clergy-privileged communication.
 These are discussed in Texas Rule of Evidence 505, Texas Family Code § 261.202, and Texas Human Resources Code § 48.051.
 These discuss that clergy-confidentiality does not apply in situations involving abuse, neglect, or exploitation of a child, elderly person, person with a disability, or individual receiving services from a healthcare provider.
 In these situations, clergy must report them.
-If in doubt, we can have a conversation about general situations impacting confidentiality and how those may apply in our relationship.
+If in doubt, we can have a conversation about general situations that impact confidentiality and how they may apply in our relationship.

 What is a chaplain?

 Great question!
-Chaplains are ministers with special skill sets and training who serve in very specific ministry contexts.
+Chaplains are ministers with specialized skills and training who serve in specific ministry contexts.
 Chaplains are often found in hospitals, prisons, our military services, and fire and police departments.
 Many corporations and communities also employ chaplains.

 What are the qualifications to serve as pastoral counselors?
 Is there some sort of certification or oversight system?

 According to the Texas Administrative Code (§681.2), pastoral counselors are an exempted category separate from professional counselors (LPC, LMFT, LCSW).
-To paraphrase the code, pastoral counselors are recognized religious practitioners who operate under the auspices of a recognized religious group (ie, ordination by a religious body), remain accountable to the authority of that group, and do not present themselves as professional counselors.
+To paraphrase the code, pastoral counselors are recognized religious practitioners who operate under the auspices of a recognized religious group (i.e., ordination by a religious body), remain accountable to that group's authority, and do not present themselves as professional counselors.
 With this in mind, Aimee and Brian are ordained clergy with the Assemblies of God.
 This ordination can be removed if we violate various professional standards for our denomination.
 Additionally, we are endorsed as Pastoral Care Chaplains by the Assemblies of God Chaplaincy Ministries.
 This endorsement has education, experience, and professional requirements beyond our ministerial ordination.
 This is required of professional chaplains in institutional settings, such as hospitals, prisons, and the military.
-Additionally, our endorsement can be removed if we violate professional standards or do not maintain professional proficiency.
+Additionally, our endorsement may be revoked if we violate professional standards or fail to maintain professional proficiency.
 These two items speak to our professional competency, having been vetted, and remaining accountable to professional standards independent of Iaomai Farms.
-That is in addition to each of us having more than 20 years of various ministry experiences, multiple thousands of hours of pastoral counseling, over a decade as military chaplains, and other experiences and training as helping professionals and providing pastoral care and counseling.
+That is in addition to each of us having more than 20 years of various ministry experiences, thousands of hours of pastoral counseling, over a decade as military chaplains, and other experiences and training as helping professionals, providing pastoral care and counseling.

-In your description, you mention leaning “on the Holy Spirit and attending to His role and work in our lives.”
+In your description of pastoral counseling, you mention leaning “on the Holy Spirit and attending to His role and work in our lives.”
 What does that mean?
 Do you just pray problems away?
 Do you reject clinical models and modern psychology?

 As pastoral counselors, we understand that a) God created us for relationship with Him, b) that every situation in life fosters opportunities for experiencing God’s redemptive work in and through our lives, c) that many people are distracted with noise and busy-ness of life that we miss what God is clearly wanting to speak and do in our lives, and d) many people have difficulty translating what Scripture teaches to actioning it in their daily lives.
 While these last two items do not fit every person, they frequently are the case.
 Regardless, it is a healthy, spiritually integrative place to begin with exploring a person’s experience of their life and God’s interactions with them.

 We do not reject modern psychology.
-We are trained in a variety of helping/therapeutic models (ie, Solution Focused, Cognitive-Behavioral, Emotionally Focused, Collaborative Couples Therapies) as well as popular curriculums (7 Habits of Highly Effective People/Couples/Families, How to Avoid Marrying a Jerk/Jerkette, Speed of Trust, and more).
+We are trained in a variety of helping/therapeutic models (ie, Solution Focused, Cognitive-Behavioral, Emotionally Focused, Collaborative Couples Therapies) as well as popular curricula (7 Habits of Highly Effective People/Couples/Families, How to Avoid Marrying a Jerk/Jerkette, Speed of Trust, and more).
 These may provide insight, assist with our process, and offer meaningful frameworks or tools for engaging various problems.
-But as we meet together with the expectation of God meeting with us, it is incredible the insights and comfort the Holy Spirit brings as we honestly wrestle with and engage the hard things in life.
-As He shows up, there is insight and healing that might not have arrived if we (Aimee and Brian) are focused on models and our own observations/insights.
-There is great value in the clinical models and coaching tools available, but they alone cannot accomplish the deep healing and growth God can bring.
+But as we meet together with the expectation of God meeting with us, it is incredible how the Holy Spirit brings insights and comfort as we honestly wrestle with and engage the hard things in life.
+As He shows up, there is insight and healing that might not have arrived if we (Aimee and Brian) were focused on models and our own observations/insights.
+There is great value in the available clinical models and coaching tools, but they alone cannot accomplish the deep healing and growth God can bring.

-All that to say, we offer a spiritually integrative approach that holistically engages each person.
-We engage Biblically-based theologically realities in our reflection and interpretation of experiences people bring.
-We implement meaningful discipleship, emotional, and relational practices for the individual or couple’s growth.
+All that said, we offer a spiritually integrative approach that engages each person holistically.
+We engage Biblically based theological realities in our reflection and interpretation of the experiences people bring.
+We implement meaningful discipleship, emotional, and relational practices to support the individual's or couple’s growth.
 And as we continue meeting, people also grow in their awareness of God’s presence, leading, movement, and ongoing work in their lives.

-We understand and appreciate the financial challenges with seeking help, whether that is through counseling or other services.
-Our rates are already well below the average charged by other organizations so that it may be more accessible.
-For those with financial hardship, you may qualify for a discounted rate.
+We understand and appreciate the financial challenges of seeking help, whether that is through counseling or other services.
+Our rates are already below those of many other organizations, especially for clergy and their families.
+If you are experiencing financial hardship, you may qualify for a discounted rate.
+We are also happy to work with people, churches, or other organizations who may wish to donate to subsidize or cover expenses for those with greater financial need.
 Please contact us for more information and to discuss if this might be an option available to you.